-In a recent edition of Psychology Today Dr John Gottman, renowned couples psychologist, reflects on the mathematical formula he and mathematician James Murray devised in the late 1990’s to work out in which relationships love lasts.
+In an earlier edition of Psychology Today, Dr. John Gottman, a renowned couples psychologist, reflects on the mathematical formula he and mathematician James Murray devised in the late 1990s to work out in which relationships love lasts.

 Where was Eros?
-What had happened to the mystery, imagination, magic and the energy of love to which it is so difficult to give words?
+What had happened to the mystery, imagination, magic, and energy of love to which it is so difficult to give words?

-We feel the love in the butterflies fluttering in the pit of in our stomach.
+We feel the love in the butterflies fluttering in the pit of our stomachs.
 Don’t you want to feel love, not think about it?
 After all, love is one of the most powerful human emotions.

-Genuine love, on the other hand, implies commitment and the exercise of wisdom’.
+Genuine love, on the other hand, implies commitment and the exercise of wisdom.
 He goes on to say love is,

 The engagement of will also implies the action of work.
-We have to work on this thing called love and not just put the responsibility on our spouse, partner or lover to make us feel good.
+We have to work on this thing called love and not just put the responsibility on our spouse, partner, or lover to make us feel good.

-The couples who dare to be vulnerable, be responsible for their feelings, confront each other and not brush anything under the carpet are the ones whose love seems to last the test of time.
+The couples who dare to be vulnerable, be responsible for their feelings, confront each other, and not brush anything under the carpet are the ones whose love seems to last the test of time.

 That all takes tremendous courage and hard work.
 If you want to avoid the work, then maybe you’re not ready for love.

 How do you nourish your love?
-Are you still trying to figure it out or just happy to be with the experience.
+Are you still trying to figure it out, or just happy to be with the experience?

 Leave a comment below; I’d love to hear from you.